 Age distribution for anxiety disorders

 Most anxiety disorders begin in childhood, adolescence, and early adulthood (see the image below).
-Separation anxiety is an anxiety disorder of childhood that often includes anxiety related to going to school.
-This disorder may be a precursor for adult anxiety disorders.
+Separation anxiety is an anxiety disorder that commonly begins in childhood and often includes anxiety related to going to school.
+This disorder may be a precursor for adult anxiety disorders, most commonly panic disorder.
+According to the DSM-5, separation anxiety disorder can begin in adulthood.

 Panic disorder demonstrates a bimodal age of onset in the NCS study in the age groups of 15-24 years and 45-54 years.
 The age of onset for OCD appears to be in the mid 20s to early 30s.